SBCGames/SpriterMinimizer/README.md

 ### Results

  Results for Hero.scml test file:
- - 346 kb standard, pretty printed, Spriter output
+ - 346 kb standard, pretty printed, Spriter output,
- - 240 kb Spriter output with pretty printing unchecked
+ - 240 kb Spriter output with pretty printing unchecked,
- - 165 kb after minimization with SpriteMinimizer (with default definitions.xml)
+ - 165 kb after minimization with SpriteMinimizer (with default definitions.xml),
- - 74 kb when converted into binary format with -smallOffset switch on
+ - 74 kb when converted into binary format with smallOffset switch on

  Savings between binary and Spriter output without pretty printing is 70%.